 Sit around the middle and towards the back for the best view with the least neck ache.
 Watching films shot on IMAX camera will enhance things further.

 "Dolby Atmos gives film directors and content creators a new creative freedom"

-Dolby Atmos is a relatively new cinema audio system that means it's possible to place sound anywhere in the theatre rather than just where there are speakers "creating the most engaging and life-like cinema sound experience ever," according to Dolby's Guy Hawley, Senior Director, Cinema Sales, EMEA.
-"Dolby Atmos gives film directors and content creators a new creative freedom to tell their stories and give audiences the full impact and experience, just as the artist intended, and regardless of the size and shape of the cinema."
+Dolby Atmos is a relatively new cinema audio system that means it's possible to place sound anywhere in the theatre rather than just where there are speakers "creating the most engaging and life-like cinema sound experience ever," according to Dolby's Guy Hawley, Senior Director of Cinema Sales, EMEA.
+"Dolby Atmos gives film directors and content creators a new creative freedom to tell their stories and give audiences the full impact and experience, just as the artist intended and regardless of the size and shape of the cinema."

 Two screens are better than one

-For highly media savvy kids second screen experiences could be the way for studios to make older catalogue titles relevant.
+For highly media savvy kids, second screen experiences could be the way for studios to make older catalogue titles relevant.
 And second screen movies aren't just for children.

-After the massive backlash and subsequent debate caused when ex-Google exec Hunter Walk published a blog calling for specialist tech screenings with low lights and power points for people who want a second screen experience (or just to check your email and mess about on twitter), it's possible we could see segregated screenings popping up in the future where people are encouraged to use tablets and smart phones.
+After the massive backlash and subsequent debate caused when ex-Google exec Hunter Walk published a blog calling for specialist tech screenings with low lights and power points for people who want a second screen experience (or just to check your email and mess about on Twitter), it's possible we could see segregated screenings popping up in the future where people are encouraged to use tablets and smartphones.

 - Read how Monsters University was made in our exclusive Pixar interview.